hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 Remote runs in Terraform Cloud use:

-- Run-Specific variables set via the command line or in your local environment.
+- Run-specific variables set via the command line or in your local environment.
 Terraform only uses the environment variables from your shell environment that are prefixed with `TF_VAR`.
-- Workspace-Specific Terraform and environment variables set in the workspace.
+- Workspace-specific Terraform and environment variables set in the workspace.
 - Variable sets applied to the workspace.
 - Terraform variables from any `*.auto.tfvars` files included in the configuration.